Coconut Cauliflower Rice

 - Heat and melt 2 tablespoons of coconut oil butter in a non-stick pan and stir in the 4 cups riced cauliflower.

-- Stir fry in coconut oil for 4-5 minutes, until slightly golden grilled, still tender but cooked through.
+- Stir fry on medium high heat, in coconut oil for 4-5 minutes, until slightly golden grilled, still tender but cooked through.

 - If you refrigerated the can of coconut cream, open without shaking and scoop out the thick cream that lay on top of the can, measure 1/2 cup.
 If you didn't refrigerate the can, shake before opening and measure 1/2 cup.
 Stir in the pan.
 Keep cooking until the rice is creamy and fragrant, about 9 minutes in total.